Next May will mark four years since the European Union’s comprehensive data privacy law GDPR has been in effect.

 Display important information about products

-Include the list of essential product properties and characteristics to your product pages.
+Include the list of essential product properties and characteristics on your product pages.

 Essential product characteristics